Who won NASCAR Cup race in Iowa? Winner is Ryan Blaney, plus full results

 AJ Allmendinger, No. 16 Kaulig Racing Chevrolet

-This article originally appeared on Nashville Tennessean: NASCAR Cup results in Iowa: Ryan Blaney is winner Sunday
+This article originally appeared on Oklahoman: NASCAR Cup results in Iowa: Ryan Blaney is winner Sunday